jeffreybaird/breakout/README.md

 3. the paddle bounces slightly off each wall
 4. Sounds play when the ball hits the paddle and the bricks
 5. Motion of the paddle affects angle of ball
-6. The score shouldn't be in the way, figure out somewhere else to put it.
+6.~~ The score shouldn't be in the way, figure out somewhere else to put it.~~

 Known Bugs: